 Cricket Science Experiments

-- Let the crickets do their thing for a couple of hours and then go back and have your child see what the crickets are doing.
+Let the crickets do their thing for a couple of hours.
+Then go back and have your child see what the crickets are doing.
 See if they are in one of the two houses or if they are in neither house.
 Have your child write down the result of the experiment, and then for the conclusion have them state why they think the outcome occurred as it did.

 There are many things your child can learn from playing with insects such as crickets.
 Not only is it fun, but your child is learning important life-long skills that will help them not only in school but also in life.